 Here you can find a list of our Frequently Asked Questions.
 If you have any other questions you can’t find back here, please feel free to contact us at firstname.lastname@example.org at any time.

 You might want to be a little bit more pro-active next time!
-Luckily for you we have a print archive, where we sell prints of trips that haven’t sold out yet.
+Luckily for you, we have our Print Archive.
+Here you can find all the prints that we’ve made, if the print is not sold out yet, you can find the last available prints here.
 Unfortunately for you these prints are more expensive.
 Because the trip has already taken place and the artwork has already been made, the price has doubled.

 Where do you make your prints?